-While rallying against a corrupt campaign finance system and a “rigged” economy on the campaign trail, Bernie Sanders raked in nearly 3.25 million individual campaign contributions in the run-up to his near-tie with Hillary Clinton during February 1 Iowa caucus, with still more pouring in after Sanders’ victory over her in the New Hampshire primary last night.
+While rallying against a corrupt campaign finance system and a “rigged” economy on the campaign trail, Sen. Bernie Sanders (I-Vermont) raked in nearly 3.25 million individual campaign contributions in the run-up to his near tie with former Secretary of State Hillary Clinton during February 1 Iowa caucus, with still more pouring in after Sanders’s victory over her in the New Hampshire primary last night.
 During his victory speech, Sanders said his campaign has now raised more than 3.7 million individual contributions.

-This surging tide of reported contributions — plus the hidden current of undisclosed dark money flooding in beneath the surface from a few billionaires — is so thoroughly dominating the electoral process, it has effectively created an undertow that is drowning out the value of the non-affluent vote, argues campaign finance activist John Bonifaz.
+This surging tide of reported contributions — plus the hidden current of undisclosed dark money flooding in beneath the surface from a few billionaires — is so thoroughly dominating the electoral process that it is effectively drowning out the value of the non-affluent vote, argues campaign finance activist John Bonifaz.

-Bonifaz is cofounder and president of Free Speech For People, a group advocating for campaign finance reforms and a 28th Amendment to the US Constitution that would not only overturn the Citizens United ruling, but establish that corporations are not people under the law.
-Bonifaz and Jamin Raskin first articulated the idea of the “wealth primary” in the Yale Law & Policy Review in 1993, writing:
+Bonifaz is co-founder and president of Free Speech For People, a group advocating for campaign finance reforms and a 28th Amendment to the U.S. Constitution that would not only overturn the Citizens United ruling but also establish that corporations are not people under the law.
+Bonifaz and author Jamin Raskin first articulated the idea of the “wealth primary” in the Yale Law & Policy Review in 1993, writing:

 “That argument that we made in the 1990s … is even more relevant today, where you have a very small handful of wealthy individuals and families making huge tons of expenditures, where you have less than 1 percent of the population dominating the wealth primary system,” Bonifaz told Truthout.
 “And almost invariably, the candidates who are winning the wealth primary are the ones who go on to win the election.”

-But Bonifaz and others argue that the equal protection clause of the Fourteenth Amendment should be applied to any modern analysis of the campaign finance system.
-Such an analysis, advocates say, would reveal an exclusionary system that plays an integral role in elections, and violates the equal protection rights of the non-affluent who are shut out of the process.
-Advocates point to two series of Supreme Court decisions bearing this out: one establishing that wealth discrimination in the political process is prohibited, and the other determining that exclusionary processes found to be integral to elections are unconstitutional.
+But Bonifaz and others argue that the equal protection clause of the 14th Amendment should be applied to any modern analysis of the campaign finance system.
+Such an analysis, advocates say, would reveal an exclusionary system that plays an integral role in elections and violates the equal protection rights of the non-affluent who are shut out of the process.
+Advocates point to two series’s of Supreme Court decisions bearing this out: one establishing that wealth discrimination in the political process is prohibited and the other determining that exclusionary processes found to be integral to elections are unconstitutional.

-Plus, Obama only raised a third of his total 2012 contributions from small donations, relying about equally upon large donors, and the very same super PAC now supporting Hillary Clinton, Priorities USA.
-Before Obama, presidential campaigns like Howard Dean’s in 2003 and Ron Paul’s in 2008 raised nearly 40 percent of their cash through small internet donations, but were unable to mount competitive bids.
+Plus, Obama only raised a third of his total 2012 contributions from small donations, relying about equally upon large donors and the very same super PAC now supporting Clinton: Priorities USA.
+Before Obama, presidential campaigns like former Vermont Gov. Howard Dean’s in 2003 and former Texas Rep. Ron Paul’s in 2008 raised nearly 40 percent of their cash through small internet donations but were unable to mount competitive bids.

 Now, the Sanders campaign’s grassroots fundraising machine is going farther, oiled by the very people who are locked out of the wealth primary process: the non-affluent.
-The average donation to Sanders’ campaign is $27.
-This small-dollar setup has allowed donors who contribute modest amounts to compete with super-rich bundlers contributing upward of $27,000 each directly to presidential campaigns — not to mention the millions given by billionaires to outside spending groups.
-For perspective, Soros’ single $6 million contribution to Clinton’s super PAC last quarter is equivalent to about 222,000 contributions to the Bernie Sanders campaign: a number slightly larger the population of Des Moines, Iowa, according to The Intercept.
+The average donation to Sanders’s campaign is $27.
+This small-dollar setup has allowed donors who contribute modest amounts to compete with superrich bundlers contributing upward of $27,000 each directly to presidential campaigns — not to mention the millions given by billionaires to outside spending groups.
+For perspective, Soros’s single $6 million contribution to Clinton’s super PAC last quarter is equivalent to about 222,000 contributions to the Sanders campaign: a number slightly larger the population of Des Moines, Iowa, according to The Intercept.